 Guilaine is Race Reflections’ Head Disruptor!

 Guilaine is the director and founder of Race Reflections.
-She is a psychologist and clinician with over 15 years of experience working with issues of equality and justice in the fields of community development, research, management, organisational consultancy, training and psychotherapy.
-As an educator, Guilaine teaches critical psychology and black studies to undergraduates and widely shares a scholarship through various mediums.
+She is a psychologist and a group analyst with over 15 years of experience working with issues of equality and justice in the fields of community development, research, management, organisational consultancy, training and psychotherapy.
+As an educator, Guilaine has taught critical psychology and black studies to undergraduates and widely shares a scholarship through various mediums.
 Guilaine writes monthly articles and designs training courses, and e-learning solutions for Race Reflections and Race Reflections ACADEMY.
-She also leads on organisational interventions, and community engagement and overviews the overall strategic direction of Race Reflections.
+She also leads on organisational interventions, community engagement and overviews the overall strategic direction of Race Reflections.

 Guilaine’s first book Living While Black: The essential guide to overcoming Racial Trauma (Ebury: Penguin Random House) is a powerful exposé of the lived experience of various manifestations of racism and their impact on the mind and body through arresting case studies, eye-opening research and effective and innovative coping techniques.